globalizejs/globalize/README.md

 Even within the same culture, the formatting rules can vary between these four types of numbers.
 For example, the expected number of decimal places may differ from the number format to the currency format.
 Each format token may also be followed by a number.
-The number determines how many decimals places to display for all the format types except decimal, for which it means the minimum number of digits to display, zero padding it if necessary.
+The number determines how many decimal places to display for all the format types except decimal, for which it means the minimum number of digits to display, zero padding it if necessary.
 Also note that the way negative numbers are represented in each culture can vary, such as what the